Edit Template

 Free Sample Line Edit

-I offer a free sample line edit of 1,500 words, where I will refine your work while preserving your voice.
-At the same time, I’ll offer insight into how these edits might function in the context of the overall story.
-Obviously, a line edit can’t be fully comprehensive in such a short amount of words, but a free sample can give you a glimpse into my style.
+I offer a free sample line/copyedit of 1,500 words that’ll give you a glimpse at how I’ll refine your work and preserve your voice as an author.
+Obviously, a copyedit can’t be fully comprehensive in such a short amount of words, but a free sample can give you a glimpse into my style.

 Here’s how it works: